Supporting RI saltwater fishing

 Our Mission calls for strongly advocating for recreational anglers in Rhode Island.
 Here are the latest position papers and letters about current issues affecting our community.

-The association’s day-to-day operations are managed by our executive director, Capt.
-Greg Vespe.
+The association’s day-to-day operations are managed by our executive director, Scott Travers.
 The board is led by Dawn Filliatreault Wood assisted by Capt.
 Richard Hittinger.
-Many additional voulenteers enable our organization to operate effectively – please visit the about us page for a full list.
+Many additional volunteers enable our organization to operate effectively – please visit the about us page for a full list.

 Dawn Filliatreault Wood